usnistgov/fireflow/pyreflow/docs/source/workflow.rst

 12. :py:meth:`CoreTEXT*.version_*` (see :ref:`coretext`)
 13. :py:meth:`CoreDataset*.version_*` (see :ref:`coredataset`)

-Raw vs standardized mode
+Flat vs standardized mode
 ------------------------

-"Raw mode" refers to parsing an FCS file while minimally checking the keywords for standards compliance.
-In this mode, *TEXT* will be kept as a flat list (ie a dictionary in Python).
-Only when parsing *DATA* will a subset of keywords be interpreted (*$DATATYPE*, *$PnB*, etc); everything else will be left as-is.
+"Flat mode" refers to parsing *TEXT* as a flat list of key/value pairs (both strings) with no further processing.
+Only when parsing *DATA* will a subset of keywords be interpreted (*$DATATYPE*, *$PnB*, etc); everything else will be left as-is, and no futher checks for standards compliance will be performed.

-"Raw mode" is similar to how many other FCS libraries (flowCore et al) parse FCS files.
+"Flat mode" is similar to how many other FCS libraries (flowCore et al) parse FCS files.

 In "standard" or "standardized mode" (abbreviated "std" in function names above), each keyword will be parsed and stored in a class called :ref:`coretext`